-Emergency measures applicable in areas with increased COVID-19 occurrence shall not be effective indefinitely; SÚKL hereby defines the date of termination of the possibility to apply such emergency measures as 31 DecemberAugust 2020 or until new emergency measures are established.
+In case the sponsor submits to SÚKL clinical trial amendments (incl. also Dear Doctor Letters (DDL) or Dear Investigator Letters (DIL) specifying the emergency measures that have been or are to be implemented at the respective trial site, in order to provide for a uniform approach, these documents shall be assessed as a substantial amendment subjected to reimbursement of costs.
+Emergency measures applicable in areas with increased COVID-19 occurrence shall not be effective indefinitely; SÚKL hereby defines the date of termination of the possibility to apply such emergency measures as 31 December 2020 or until new emergency measures are established.
 After this date, it will no longer be possible to apply the aforementioned emergency measures.

 Should you have any further questions, please contact MUDr.
 Alice Němcová, Director of Department of Clinical Trials on Medicinal Products (272 185 817, alice.nemcova@sukl.cz) or MUDr.
-Ondřej Palán, Head of Clinical Trials on Pharmaceuticals Unit (272 185 327, ondrej.palan@sukl.cz).
+Eva Hrušková Reinová, Head of Clinical Trials on Pharmaceuticals Unit (272 185 317, eva.hruskovareinova@sukl.cz).

-Department of Clinical Trials on Medicinal Products Date: 25 June 2020, added 1 July 2020; last updated 28 August 2020
+Department of Clinical Trials on Medicinal Products Date: 06 November 2020